SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 In the previous example, the **Add-SPOSiteScript** cmdlet or **CreateSiteScript** REST API returns a site script id.
 This is used for the **SiteScripts** parameter in the subsequent call to the **Add-SPO-SiteDesign** cmdlet or **CreateSiteDesign** REST API.

-The **WebTemplate** parameter set to the value 64 indicates registering this site design with the Team site template.
+The **WebTemplate** parameter set to the value 64 indicates registering this site design with the Team site template (if you have disabled modern Group creation publish your site designs using WebTemplate 1 so they display for that "Group-less" Team site template).
 The value 68 would indicate registering with the Communication site template.
 The **Title** and **Description** parameters are displayed when a user views site designs as they create a new Team site.

 > [!NOTE]
 > A site design can run multiple scripts.
 The script IDs are passed in an array, and they run in the order listed.